ShuranXu/Corn-Price-Predicter/README.md

 # FinTech Bootcamp University of Toronto
 # Can you predict the corn price with weather features

 ## 1. Summary
-The aim of this project was to analyze the US corn price and build models where weather data is used to determine the predictability thereof.
+The aim of this project was to analyze the US corn price and build models where weather data is used to determine the predictability thereof. </br>

 Various datasets were extracted and analyzed,  visualizations done in Pyviz, Time series analysis performed to predict the future price of corn, which was then used in a XG Boost Machine learning model.
-The outcome was then used validate our research and assumptions.
+The outcome was then used to validate our research and assumptions. </br>

-xxx

 ## 2. Background